stidjaco/GMSEUS/README.md

 * **GMSEUS_Panels_Final.gpkg**: Final panel-row dataset containing boundaries from existing datasets and newly delineated GM-SEUS panel-rows containing all panel-row-level attributes (NAD83), geopackage and shapefile
 * **GMSEUS_NAIP_Arrays.gpkg**: All array boundaries created by buffer-dissolve-erode method of newly delineated (NAIP) GM-SEUS panel-rows (NAD83), geopackage and shapefile
 * **GMSEUS_NAIP_Panels.gpkg**: All newly delineated panel-row boundaries (NAD83), geopackage and shapefile
+* **GMSEUS_NAIP_PanelsNoQAQC.gpkg**: All newly delineated panel-rows from NAIP imagery without any quality control (EPSG:102003), geopackage and shapefile
 * **GMSEUS_Arrays_Final.csv**: Final array dataset containing all array-level attributes and array centroid coordinates (WGS84), comma separated values
 * **NAIPtrainRF.csv**: Training dataset of 12,000 NAIP training points (2,000 class–1) containing class values, spectral index values, the year of NAIP imagery accessed, and point coordinates (WGS84), comma separated values
 * **NAIPclassifyRF.csv**: Random forest classifier trees and weights, comma separated values

 ### We provide the following attribute fields in GM-SEUS Final Arrays

 * **arrayID**: unique numeric ID of each solar array in GM-SEUS, unitless
 * **Source**: array boundary source from existing datasets, unitless
+* **nativeID**: numeric ID of each solar array from the source spatial dataset if an indexing system existed, unitless
+* **latitude**: latitude of the array boundary centroid (NAD83), decimal degrees
+* **longitude**: longitude of the array boundary centroid (NAD83), decimal degrees
 * **newBound**: binary, whether the array boundary was derived from the existing data sources (0) or from a buffer-dissolve-erode of panel-rows following our definition of an array boundary (1), unitless
-* **totArea**: total land footprint of panel-rows and the space between them, m2
+* **totArea**: total land footprint of panel-rows and the space between them, m²
-* **totRowArea**: If numRow is greater than 0, sum of rowArea within an array.
-Otherwise, estimated totRowArea based on totArea and GCR1 estimation where no panel-rows were detected, m2
+* **totRowArea**: If **numRow** is greater than 0, sum of rowArea within an array.
+Otherwise, estimated based on **totArea** and **GCR1** estimation where no panel-rows were detected, m²
-* **numRow**: number of panel-rows within an array, m2
+* **numRow**: number of panel-rows within an array, m²
-* **instYr**: installation year from existing sources, with gaps filled in by instYrLT, year
+* **instYr**: installation year from existing sources, with gaps filled in by **instYrLT**, year
 * **instYrLT**: LandTrendr-derived installation year independent of any data source other than Landsat spectral trajectory, year
-* **capMW**: installed peak capacity from existing sources, with gaps filled in by capMWest, MW
+* **capMW**: installed peak capacity from existing sources, with gaps filled in by **capMWest**, MWDC or MWth
 * **capMWest**: estimated installed peak capacity derived from capacity to panel-row area relationships described in Eq.
-13, 14, 15, and 16 independent of any data source, MWDC or MWth
+11-14 independent of any data source, MWDC or MWth
 * **modType**: reported panel-row (module) technology at the array level (c-si, thin-film, csp).
 If unreported, assumed to be c-si, unitless
-* **effInit**: initial panel-rows efficiency from existing sources with gaps filled in by based on efficiency estimation from modType and instYr taken from the annual Tracking the Sun report, %
+* **effInit**: initial panel-rows efficiency from existing sources with gaps filled in based on efficiency estimation from **modType** and **instYr** taken from the annual Tracking the Sun report, %
-* **GCR1**: 0-1, the ratio of totRowArea to the total area of panel-rows and the space between them.
-For arrays with complete panel delineation and arrays where newBound is 1, this is equivalent to totArea.
+* **GCR1**: 0-1, the ratio of **totRowArea** to the total area of panel-rows and the space between them.
+For arrays with complete panel delineation and arrays where **newBound** is 1, this is equivalent to **totArea**.
 This is also called packing factor.
-If numRow is greater than 0, GCR1 is an actual GCR1 for the array.
-Otherwise, GCR is estimated by linear regression of latitude and longitude by mount and module type, unitless
+If **numRow** is greater than 0, **GCR1** is an actual **GCR1** for the array.
+Otherwise, **GCR1** is estimated by linear regression of latitude and longitude by mount and module type, unitless
-* **GCR2**: 0-1, the ratio of the average width of the panel-row short edge (rowWidth) to the horizontal ground distance between identical panel-rows points, defined as the sum of widthAvg and rowSpace.
-If numRow is greater than 0, GCR1 is an actual GCR2 for the array.
-Otherwise, GCR1 is estimated by linear regression of latitude and longitude by mount and module type, unitless
+* **GCR2**: 0-1, the ratio of the average width of the panel-row short edge (**rowWidth**) to the horizontal ground distance between identical panel-rows points, defined as the sum of **widthAvg** and **rowSpace**.
+If **numRow** is greater than 0, **GCR2** is an actual **GCR2** for the array.
+Otherwise, **GCR2** is estimated by linear regression of latitude and longitude by mount and module type, unitless
-* **mount**: mount technology derived from the azimuth and geometry of each panel-row within the array.
-Either ‘fixed_axis’, ‘single_axis’, ‘dual_axis’, or ‘mixed_’ with a lower-case letter denoting the mixed mounts (e.g., mixed_fs), unitless
+* **mount**: mount technology derived from the azimuth and geometry of each panel-row within the array or from existing sources, with preference given to newly derived mount technology.
+Either `fixed_axis`, `single_axis`, `dual_axis`, or `mixed_` with a lower-case letter denoting the mixed mounts (e.g., `mixed_fs`), unitless
-* **tilt**: panel-row tilt for fixed-axis arrays from existing sources and estimated by a latitudinal relationship, degrees from zenith
+* **tilt**: panel-row tilt for fixed-axis arrays (including arrays with mixed-mounting) from existing sources and filled in by **tiltEst**, degrees from zenith
+* **tiltEst**: estimated panel-row tilt for fixed-axis arrays (including arrays with mixed-mounting) estimated using pvlib, degrees from zenith
-* **avgAzimuth**: median estimated azimuth of panel-rows within array bounds.
-For single-axis tracking arrays , degrees from north
+* **avgAzimuth**: median estimated azimuth of panel-rows within array bounds or reported azimuth from existing sources, with preference given to newly estimated azimuth.
+For single-axis tracking arrays, this is the cardinal direction of the long edge.
+For all other mount types, this is the cardinal direction of the panel-row face, degrees from north
 * **avgLength**: median length of the long edge of panel-rows within an array, meters
 * **avgWidth**: median length of the short edge of panel-rows within an array, meters
 * **avgSpace**: median spacing between the solar array rows, in meters, between edges of the panel-row projected onto the ground, meters
+* **STATEFP**: unique geographic identifier for the U.S. Census Bureau state entity, unitless
+* **COUNTYFP**: unique geographic identifier for the U.S. Census Bureau county entity, unitless
-* **geometry**: best new or available geometry matching the array definition which contains panel-rows and the space between them, derived from existing sources (newBound = 0) or from a buffer-dissolve-erode of newly delineated panel-rows (newBound = 1), NAD83
+* **geometry**: best new or available geometry matching the array definition which contains panel-rows and the space between them, derived from existing sources (**newBound = 0**) or from a buffer-dissolve-erode of newly delineated panel-rows (**newBound = 1**), meters
 * **version**: GM-SEUS version in which the array geometry and attributes are derived.
 Each subsequent version will re-derive new geometries and the best delineation from each version will be selected, unitless

 ### We provide the following attribute fields in GM-SEUS Final Panel-Rows

 * **panelID**: unique numeric ID of the panel-row in GM-SEUS, unitless
 * **arrayID**: unique numeric ID of each solar array in GM-SEUS that the panel-row is associated with, unitless
 * **Source**: panel-row boundary source from OSM, CCVPV, or GM-SEUS, unitless
-* **rowArea**: top-down or apparent panel-row area directly from the output of image classification, m2
+* **rowArea**: top-down or apparent panel-row area directly from the output of image classification, m²
-* **rowWidth**: length of the short-edge of the panel-row, meters
+* **rowWidth**: length of the short edge of the panel-row, meters
-* **rowLength**: length of the long-edge of the panel-row, meters
+* **rowLength**: length of the long edge of the panel-row, meters
 * **rowAzimuth**: azimuth of the panel-row, with 0 at North, degrees
 * **rowMount**: mount technology (fixed-axis, single-axis, or dual-axis) of the panel-row, unitless
 * **rowSpace**: the inter-row spacing between the panel-row and the nearest panel-row in the azimuthal direction (fixed- and single-axis) or any direction (dual-axis), meters
-* **geometry**: top-down or perceived geometry, NAD83
+* **geometry**: top-down or perceived geometry, meters
 * **version**: GM-SEUS version in which the panel-row geometry and attributes are derived.
 Each subsequent version will re-derive new geometries and the best delineation from each version will be selected, unitless

-# Considerations for updates in Version 2

-* Do georectification after creation of dataset.
-Run georectified points indpendently, since we sometime copy spatial attributes from existing installations.
-When we do this, we "steal" spatial information from a Source dataset and consider the Source "GMSEUSgeorect", which helps with attributing value-added attributes to arrays who's bounds are not within 190m of the point-data, but means we have to treat them seperately until the end of `script7`.
-This means we will have to update all "checks" in `script7`.
-* Add tilt to preprocessing steps in `script1` then update Check Tilt in `script7`
-* Consider installation year accuracy from TZ-SAM, should it be the constructed_before date alone, or average of before and after?
-Currently average.
-* Consider moving panel-row QAQC3 to script5 with other QAQC (currently script7).
-* Manually digitize/georectify remaining point data (1,490 points)
-* Some OSM panel-rows are module assembly, can be buffered and dissovled in `script1` by 1 meter?
-Result is a few fixed-axis arrays that look like dua-axis (e.g., nativeID: 10020, OSM, and 10039).
-* Regarding CWSD:
-    * In `script1` preprocessing, remove double-counted exact overlapping arrays (installation year distinct, consider how to approach).
-We currently have to do this in `script7`.
-    * Consider dropping CWSD on spatial priority list, often qualitatively under-represents array bounds.
-* Consider following methods of TZ-SAM for version updates: Compile into *raw_polygons* and consider spatial quality that way.
-    * TZ-SAM also contains *raw_polygons*, which are all overlapping polygon shapefiles from all sources (including prior TZ-SAM versions).
-Could be useful in the future, or even a pathway that we use to share data.
-* Solve overlap issue due to USPVDB array boundary "cut" from V1 to V2
-    * Choose if new array delineation in script5 should be independent or dependent on existing array boundaries (group by arrayID or only by proximity then explode?).
-Currently group by arrayID.
-    * Would result in array boundaries that may overlap multiple original array shapes (maybe only a problem for cut USPVDB boundaries)